Calvin-LL/webpack-query-loader/README.md

 The `resourceQuery` option can be in one of these formats

 ```
-resourceQuery: "run-me" // only run the loader in `use` if the import has query `?run-me`
+resourceQuery: "run-me" // only run the loader in `use` if the import has query parameter `run-me`
 ```

 or

 ```
-resourceQuery: "!run-me" // only run the loader in `use` if the import DOES NOT have the query `?run-me`
+resourceQuery: "!run-me" // only run the loader in `use` if the import DOES NOT have query parameter `run-me`
 ```

 or

 ```
-resourceQuery: ["run-me", "!dont-run-me"] // only run the loader in `use` if the import has query `?run-me` AND no query `!dont-run-me`.
+resourceQuery: ["run-me", "!dont-run-me"] // only run the loader in `use` if the import has query parameter `run-me` AND no query parameter `dont-run-me`.
 For example "./some_pic.png?run-me" would work but "./some_pic.png?run-me&dont-run-me" would not.
 ```

 or